tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 }
 ```

-So we can compute the sum of the first 10 squares:
+can be passed into `sumTo` to compute a sum of squares:

 ```javascript
 sumTo(10, square)